 William Alexander and Anne were using a mirror to do scrying work by the 1880s if not before; I can be fairly sure of the date for reasons I’ll attempt to explain when we get to the Hermetic Brotherhood of Luxor.
 A biography of the black American occultist Pascal Beverly Randolph mentions William Alexander having a magic mirror specially made for him to a design by a French occultist which involved two mirrors being clamped together so that there was space between them for - say - ink, for writing notes on your visions; or hashish, for helping you get your visions in the first place.
 This device was made for him by watchmaker T H Pattinson of Bradford, a leading TS and GD member.

 The Aytons may have used a magic mirror for six weeks of concentrated invoking that they undertook around Christmas 1891; though William Alexander calls the aid they used a “crystal” so the device might have been a crystal ball rather than a mirror.
 Each of them took a turn each evening, except for about five days when Anne was ill or away.
-And after each evening session, William Alexander took notes on what each of them had seen.
-The notes he made have ended up in the GD collection at the Freemasons’ Library, in a notebook of magical practices entitled Grade of Geburah.
+A summary of what they saw during the sessions was written up by William Alexander and is now in the GD collection at the Freemasons’ Library, in the notebook entitled Grade of Geburah.

 William Alexander didn’t ever write down what he and Anne were actually trying to achieve with this focused programme, which continued right through one of their busiest times of the year as Church of England clergyman and clergyman’s wife.
 However, from his notes I have deduced that it involved invoking a pentagram and placing it in a particular setting; though Anne seems to have departed from that aim quite early on, and gone with the flow more, just to see if she could interpret what did appear.